-- See Commercial Architectural & Engineering Requirements to determine if plans are required to be stamped by a design professional. - Plans must be final, not preliminary. - If engineered plans are required, the applicable codes, design criteria and special inspections must be indicated.
+- See Commercial Architectural & Engineering Requirements to determine if plans are required to be stamped by a design professional. - Plans must be final, not preliminary. - If engineered plans are required, the applicable codes, design criteria and special inspections must be indicated. - Indicate dimensioned footings, spread footings and foundation walls including at stoops and patios. - Include dimensioned foundation sections and details with reinforcing called out.

 If the stamp of a design professional is required on the project (see Commercial Architectural & Engineering Requirements), the final stamped MEP (mechanical, electrical, and plumbing) drawings must be included in the submittal.
-Listed below, are some specific items we will be looking for on MEP drawings.
+Listed below are specific items we will be looking for on MEP drawings.